1. Introduction

 What is “maximal update parametrization” really about?
 When training neural networks, we want to (1) maximally update both the weights and activations (or “features”) while (2) keeping the ‘sizes’ or norms of the weights, activations, and gradients under control.
 The former is so that we can train larger models with fewer resources and the latter is so that our multi-billion dollar training runs would not randomly blow up in our faces during training.
 Now, bounding only the weights and using only Lipschitz-continuous layers already suffice to control the Lipschitzness of the model; and consequently also controlling the activation and gradient norms.
 But bounding the weights (e.g. via weight decay) may also discard components of our updates which we could have allocated to more promising directions in the first place.
 How do we resolve this?

 The crux is to consider the geometry of the space where our weights ’live in’ and do steepest descent there.
 We can control the weight norms by choosing a bounded manifold and using its retraction map to keep weight norms in a comfortable range.
 And to prevent the retraction map from discarding parts of our updates, we can enforce that the updates be in the tangent space/cone at the current point in the manifold.
-Finally we can also maximally update the activations by equipping the tangent spaces/cones of the manifold with the $\texttt{RMS} \to \texttt{RMS}$ induced operator norm (or the scaled Spectral norm) as discussed by Yang et. al. (2024).
+Finally we can also maximally update the activations by equipping the tangent spaces/cones of the manifold with the $\texttt{RMS} \to \texttt{RMS}$ induced operator norm (or the scaled spectral norm) as discussed by Yang et al. (2024).

-Thinking Machines Lab recently published a blog post following the same idea where they discussed why and how to do steepest descent on the Stiefel manifold equipped with the (scaled) Spectral norm.
+Thinking Machines Lab recently published a blog post following the same idea where they discussed why and how to do steepest descent on the Stiefel manifold equipped with the (scaled) spectral norm.
 But constraining the weights to be in the Stiefel manifold is too tight of a constraint.
 For one, this halves the effective parameters of the model.
 We argue that merely enforcing an upper bound on the singular values (and letting them go to zero during training if need be) would suffice and may even be better as it does not harm model expressivity as much as constraining the singular values to all have the same value.

 2. Eigenvalue Clipping